Contents Previous Next Index

 You can save your documents by selecting Save or Save As from the File menu.
 By selecting Export As from the File menu, you can also export a document in the following formats: HTML, LaTeX, Maple input, Maplet application, Maple text, plain text, PDF, and Rich Text Format.
 This allows you to access your work outside Maple.

 The .html file that Maple generates can be loaded into any HTML browser.
-Exported mathematical content can be displayed in one of the following formats: GIF, MathML 2.0 Presentation, MathML 2.0 Content, or Maple Viewer, and is saved in a separate folder.
+Exported mathematical content can be displayed in one of two formats, GIF or MathML 2.0, and is saved in a separate folder.
 MathML is the Internet standard, sanctioned by the World Wide Web Consortium (W3C), for the communication of structured mathematical formulae between applications.
 For more information about MathML, refer to the MathML help page.

 Maple documents that are exported to HTML translate into multiple documents when using frames.
 If the frames feature is not selected, Maple creates only one page that contains the document contents.